Auditing Black-Box LLM APIs with a Rank-Based Uniformity Test: Experiments

 \item \textbf{Maximum Mean Discrepancy (MMD):} We apply the MMD test based on the character-level Hamming distance following~\citet{gao2025modelequalitytestingmodel}.
 Each trial uses 10 prompts, with 10 samples per prompt.
 We compute the MMD statistic and estimate the $p$-value via 500 random permutations.

 \item \textbf{Kolmogorov–Smirnov Test (KS):} We use the same sampling setup as RUT: 100 prompts per trial, 1 query to the target, and 100 to the reference model per prompt. \end{itemize} Across all models, we set the temperature to $0.5$ and cap generation at 30 tokens.
-We use vLLM \citep{kwon2023efficient} on a single A6000 for all local inferences.

-To estimate statistical power, we repeat each experiment over 500 Monte Carlo trials.
-Power is computed as the proportion of trials in which the test correctly rejects the null hypothesis at a significant level of 0.05.
-All statistical tests were run with Intel Xeon Gold 6230R @ 2.10GHz and 16 GB RAM per job.
+We use vLLM \citep{kwon2023efficient} on a single A6000 for local inferences.
+Statistical power is estimated over 500 Monte Carlo trials as the proportion of trials correctly rejecting the null at $\alpha = 0.05$.
+All tests were run with Intel Xeon Gold 6230R @ 2.10GHz and 16 GB RAM.